micromata/generator-http-fake-backend/README.md

 ## Related

-* [http-fake-backend](https://github.com/micromata/http-fake-backend) – Static version of the hapi server that this genereator creates.
+* [http-fake-backend](https://github.com/micromata/http-fake-backend) – Static version of the hapi server that this generator creates.

 ## License